Diets

 Experts say occasionally going on mini keto diets gets results in largely the same way as full-time keto: “You cut carbs until your body can’t make enough blood sugar for fuel, forcing your system to turn fat into alternate fuel called ketones,” explains Columbia-trained keto expert Fred Pescatore, MD.
 Fat burn and weight loss both spike.
 Bonus: Cells damaged by excess blood sugar are able to heal, and metabolism naturally improves.

-Yale keto researchers have exciting evidence that going keto triggers a surge of special gamma-delta cells that rev metabolism and help fight countless diseases.
+Yale keto researchers have exciting evidence that going keto triggers a surge of special gamma delta T-cells that rev metabolism and help fight countless diseases.
 The hitch?
 After a week or so, levels of these cells dwindle again.
-“Keto may actually work best in small doses”, per Yale’s Vishwa Deep Dixit, PhD.
+“Keto may actually work best in small doses,” per research from Yale’s Vishwa Deep Dixit, PhD.
 That’s because every time you restart, you set yourself up for another flood of slimming super-cells!
 The Bulletproof Diet author and keto-burst fan Dave Asprey adds that periods of normal carb intake have also been shown to bolster brain cells and feed slimming bacteria in our GI tract.
 No wonder folks using the approach with keto bursts shed up to 10 pounds a week!

 If you want to get started with keto bursts, these recipes could help.